dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-contracts.md

 ---

 :::info New functionality
-This functionality is new in v1.5.
+This functionality is new in v1.5 — if you have thoughts, weigh into the [GitHub discussion](https://github.com/dbt-labs/dbt-core/discussions/6726)!
 :::

 ## Related documentation